Learn More about Dahlia Bulbs and Dahlia Tubers

 Once the end of the season comes, your dahlias will likely cease flowering and begin to die back — this time usually coincides with the first frost.
 If you're in Zone 8 or higher, you can simply leave your dahlias to enjoy next year.
 However, if you're in a temperate climate, you'll need to overwinter the flowers if you'd like to enjoy them for another season.

 Dahlias bloom about eight weeks after being planted, beginning in mid-July.
-One of the many features that makes a dahlia delightful is its bloom time — just after your springtime blooms have ended, but with plenty of time to enjoy over the summer months.
+One of the many features that make a dahlia delightful is its bloom time -- just after your springtime blooms have ended, but with plenty of time to enjoy over the summer.
 Many of our dahlia varieties will bloom right through the end of the season, up until the first frost date.
 Once they are done blooming, you can leave them in the ground if you are in a warm growing zone and they will return the next summer.
 Or, if your growing zone is more temperate, lift and store them for the next season.

 Read up on your style of dahlias when deciding where to locate them.
 The small, shorter "flowerbed" dahlias can be planted about ten inches apart, while multi-stem button varieties and other smaller flowering dahlias may need two or more feet.
 Giant dahlias, like dinnerplate varieties or Santa Claus dahlias, will need significantly more space — think three or four feet.